encode/starlette/docs/middleware.md

 * `same_site` - SameSite flag prevents the browser from sending session cookie along with cross-site requests.
 Defaults to `'lax'`.
 * `https_only` - Indicate that Secure flag should be set (can be used with HTTPS only).
 Defaults to `False`.

-In order to use this middleware, you will need to install python-jose ~= 3.3.
+In order to use this middleware, you will need to install PyJWT ~= 2.8.

 ## HTTPSRedirectMiddleware